-9 The same forms and formats (manuals, identification guides etc.) for all gear types are used by a majority of the WCPFC ROP programs, and are harmonized.
+&lt;sup>8 The same forms and formats (manuals, identification guides etc.) for all gear types are used by 18 of the 24 WCPFC ROP programs and are harmonized.
 This allows for the data collected to be easily entered into databases.
 WCPFC Secretariat, personal communication.

+- 9. Course content.
+With respect to observer training, the WCPFC ROP Standard states that training must be a central element in programs authorized to be part of the ROP, and observer training courses should include, but not be limited to, the following items:

 - Fisheries management;

 - Understanding MCS;

 - WCPFC Convention and related CMMs;

 - Importance of observer programs, understanding authority and responsibilities of observers

 - Safety at sea emergencies at sea, survival at sea

 - First aid

 - Species identification, including target, non-target, protected species, etc.

 - Fishing vessel and gear types

 - Vessel identification and markings

 - Techniques of verification of catch logbooks

 - Techniques of estimating catch and species composition

 - Fish sampling, measuring and weighing techniques.

 - Preservation of samples for analysis;

 - Data collection codes and data collection formats

 - Use of digital recorders

 - Knowledge of navigation including latitude/longitude; compasses; bearings; chart work; plotting a position;

 - Electronic equipment and understanding their operations

 - The use of radios and communications;

 - Verbal debriefing and report writing

 - Health at sea issues